deepikagandla7456/Website-Blocker/README.md

 </p>
 <p align="center"><i>Block distractions and Unlock focus.</i></p>

 ---

 ##  About

-Website Blocker is a Python script that helps users avoid distractions by blocking specific websites (e.g., Facebook, Instagram) during a selected time (e.g., 7 AM to 10 AM).
+Website Blocker is a Python script that helps users to avoid distractions by blocking specific websites (e.g., Facebook, Instagram) during a selected time (e.g., 7 AM to 10 AM).
 It works by modifying the system’s `hosts` file to redirect those websites to `127.0.0.1`, making them inaccessible during that period.

 ---